-At the time this prospectus was prepared, there were various legislative proposals under consideration that would amend the Internal Revenue Code.
 At this time, though, it is not possible to determine whether any of these proposals will become law and how these changes might affect the Fund or its shareholders.

-The foregoing discussion summarizes some of the possible consequences under current federal tax law of an investment in the Fund.
+The foregoing discussion summarizes some of the possible consequences under current U.S. federal tax law of an investment in the Fund.
 It is not a substitute for personal tax advice.
-Consult your personal tax advisor about the potential tax consequences of an investment in the shares under all applicable tax laws.
-See "Tax Status" in the SAI for more information.
+Consult your personal tax adviser about the potential tax consequences of an investment in the shares under all applicable tax laws.
+See "Taxes" in the SAI for more information.

-Fund Service Providers
+KINGSBARN TACTICAL BOND ETF Fund Service Providers